fracpete/screencast4j/README.md

 # screencast4j

-Simple Java frontend for creating screencasts (desktop and webcam).
+Simple Java frontend for creating screencasts (sound, desktop and webcam).

 It allows you to record sound, webcam and screen feeds in separate files.
 These files you can then combine using a